Figure skating spins: Execution

 The entry phase of a spin produces a logarithmic curve with an indefinite number of radii, smallest at the end and largest at the beginning.
 When the entry curve radius is decreased, the skater will change the angle of their lean towards the vertical axis, gradually reducing the velocity/speed.
-The curve ends with a 3 turn, then the center of gravity is slightly lower, resulting in the skater beginning to spin.
+The curve ends with a 3 turn, then the center of gravity is slightly lower, resulting in the skater to begin to spin.
 After the initiation of the actual spin, they will exhibit a large moment of inertia.
 Their shoulders are square to the hips and rotating with each other at the same angular velocity.
 The skater's center of gravity must be directly above their base of support (for example, where the blade is in contact with the ice) in order for them to execute a balanced spin.
 If the spin is not balanced and centered, the vertical projection of the center of gravity moves away from its base of support, which results in the spinning blade making small loops on the ice.

+The ISU defines an exit out of a spin as "the last phase of the spin and includes the phase immediately following the spin".
+A difficult exit is defined as any jump or movement that makes the exit "significantly more difficult", and must have a significant impact on the spin's execution, balance, and control.
+When executing flying spins and spins in one position, skaters must start a difficult exit from the basic position, and not during the final windup.
+Difficult exits may start from any position during spin combinations.